 Leading the way with person-centred care

-Thank you if your were one of the more than 3,000 people who joined us onlin in our re-imagined our 2020 National Symposium.
+Thank you if you were one of the more than 3,000 people who joined us online in our re-imagined National Symposium 2020.
 It was great to receive so many positive reviews and hear from many passionate Australians seeking to make a difference in the lives of people living with dementia.

 Help your organisation embed leading standards for quality dementia care.
 Hear from experts on:

 - successfully leading and engaging in cultural change.

 With the impact of COVID-19 and the Royal Commission into Aged Care on Quality and Safety releasing new results later this year, 2020 has already been a year of challenges.
 This symposium is the ideal opportunity to address issues and challenges in providing quality care.

 The time for talk is over: Leading sector change that will ensure quality dementia care is core business